Tiger-Cross/ARM11_Emulator_Assembler/README.md

  - `emulate.c` contains the main functionality for the emulator.
  - `assemble.c` contains the main functionality for the assembler.

- You can compile emulate using `make emulate`, and assemble using 'make assemble`.
+ You can compile emulate using `make emulate`, and assemble using `make assemble`.

 ## Tests